 JOHN: That’s great.
 And that’s what the church is all about.
 It’s about passing it on to faithful men who shall be able to pass it on to someone else.
 God bless.
 Thank you.
+Now, we’re going to just do it very briefly, okay?
+These are the last four.
+Alright?

-GLENN: Hello, my name is Glenn Schumlaffle, and I had a great privilege and opportunity this summer to be in the Philippines working with five other college aides and seminary men.
-And I won't go into that very long.
-But upon returning just a little less than a month ago, my heart is overflowing with thanks for this church.
-Especially for the plurality of Godly leaders in this church.
-Just throughout the whole time this summer in the Philippines, and even before then, as we were preparing to go, how the echoboard was in full support of us and would encourage us and exhort us to be the men that we needed to be and to encourage us, and upon returning, I’m just overflowing with thanks for this church.
+Just throughout the whole time this summer in the Philippines, and even before that as we were preparing to go, how the Echo Board was in full support of us and would encourage us and exhort us to be the men that we needed to be and to encourage us.
+And upon returning, my – I’m just overflowing with thanks for this church.
 I love the church.
 I love Christ’s church, and I especially love this church.
-And my life is committed to being part of God’s plan for the church on global basis, Lord willing, hopefully overseas some day.
+And my life is committed to being part of God’s plan for the church on a global basis, Lord willing, hopefully overseas someday.
 And I’m extremely grateful for that.